-Existing bench seating may be permitted provided that it is in good repair and that individual spaces (min 500mm) are clearly marked but will NOT be included in any calculation for the required minimum covered seating accommodation of 250 (or 500 to be eligible for promotion (see also below)).
+Whilst individual seats are preferred, existing bench seating may be permitted provided that it is in good repair and that individual spaces (min 500mm) are clearly marked.

-All seating should afford a good and full view of the pitch and be clean, functional and in good condition.
+The 150 seats must afford a good view of the pitch and be clean, functional and in good condition.

-There must be a minimum of 24 seats provided for Directors/Committee and guests with a minimum of 12 seats provided for the visiting club.
-These seats must be clearly marked "Home" and "Away Directors" and should enjoy a prime position in the main stand.
+There must be a minimum of 16 seats provided for Directors/Committee and guests with a minimum of 8 seats provided for the visiting club.
+These seats must be clearly marked "Home" and "Away Directors".